 2019 Advanced Poker Training Meet & Greet

 APT will be offering our annual Meet & Greet during the WSOP in June.
 The Meet & Greet date has been set for Saturday June 22nd.
-More details, including location, special guests and prizes will be announced in the coming months.
-In the meantime, save the date for a fun afternoon with the APT crew.
+Special guests include Steve Blay, Kenna James, and yours truly, the APT bloggers.
+Reserve your spot for the Meet & Greet here.

 Like this post?
 Head on over to the sidebar and subscribe.
 You will be alerted whenever a new APT blog post goes live!